 You Will Need:

 Steps to Remove the Marker:

 - If the marker is on a piece of clothing, place the clothing face down onto a towel.
-This will allow you to push the stain out from the surface of the fabric to the towel, rather than having to push the stain all the way through the fabric to remove it.
-If it’s not possible use a blotting technique to work on the surface of the stain and pull it out.
+This will allow you to push the stain out from the surface of the fabric and onto the towel, rather than having to push the stain all the way through the fabric to remove it.
+If that’s not possible, such as for upholstery, use a lifting blot motion to work on the surface of the stain and pull it out.

-- Blot it on the stain (or pour a small amount through the fabric if it is lying face down on a towel).
+- If the cleaning solution is safe for your fabric, blot it on the stain (or pour a small amount through the fabric if it is lying face down on a towel).

 - Allow the rubbing alcohol/nail polish remover to set for a minute, then blot with a clean cloth.
 As you see the marker transferring to the cloth, switch to a clean area of the cloth to avoid reapplying the stain.

 - Continue blotting until no more marker transfers.

 - Repeat applications and blotting until the marker is removed.